 specimen of the bass.

-the series wired pickups are powerful enough the way
+wired pickups are powerful enough the way they are -

-they are - without "boost", and that it is somewhat
+without "boost", and that it is somewhat awkward to

-awkward to generate a bass overload first and then use
+generate a bass overload first and then use treble

-treble boost to remedy that.
-The cat bites its own
+boost to remedy that.
+The cat bites its own tail.

-it became obvious that the volume drop between serial
+obvious that the volume drop between serial and all

-and all other modes was a nuisance, requiring a
+other modes was a nuisance, requiring a permanent

 previous owner had made a feature out of this flaw